icecube/icetray-public/icetray/resources/docs/i3frame.rst

  void
  OtherModule::Physics(I3FramePtr frame)
  {
-   // we can get a const reference: const I3Particle& the_particle = frame.Get<I3Particle>("myparticle");

-   // or a const shared_ptr
+   // get a const shared_ptr
    I3ParticleConstPtr the_particleptr =
       frame.Get<I3ParticleConstPtr>("myparticle");

    PushFrame(frame); // send the frame downstream
  }

-Here we've got a const reference to the I3Particle.
-This is ideal: we don't have to keep track of the addresses of anything, and the_particle is const, so the compiler can ensure we don't accidentally modify it.
+Here we've got a const shared pointer to the I3Particle.
+This is ideal: you can check that you what you asked for (check for non-null pointer) ad the_particleptr is const, so the compiler can ensure we don't accidentally modify it.

 Requirements on toplevel frame objects